charan-mudiraj/Charan-Mudiraj/README.md

 **You have successfully reached the codebase of one of the best Developers.**

-**Don't believe me ?....Just check the Quality of my Projects.
+**Don't believe me ?....
+Just check the Quality of my Projects.
 I assure that it'll be worth your time.**

 1. [Chat App / WhatsApp Clone](https://github.com/charan-mudiraj/Chat-App)
 2. [Get JSON - Community Tool](https://github.com/charan-mudiraj/Get-JSON---Frontend)